Bundesliga: Robert Lewandowski and Leroy Sane inspire another Bayern Munich comeback | DW | 03.01.2021

 The Bundesliga has become easy pickings for Bayern Munich, so it seems that this season the champions are trying to up the difficulty level.
 Once again they fell behind, this time to Mainz, but ended up with the win.

-Five goals in 33 second half minutes turned a shock defeat in to a comfortable win, as Bayern Munich continued with their recent pattern of winning from behind.
+Five goals in 33 second half minutes turned a shock defeat in to a comfortable win, as Bayern Munich continued their recent pattern of winning from a losing position.

 This is is the eighth Bundesliga match in a row where they've trailed.
 But the champions have taken 18 points from those contests, which included games against Borussia Dortmund, Bayer Leverkusen and RB Leipzig, the rest of the Bundesliga's top four.

+"At the moment, we need an alarm call to get into the game," said Leroy Sané afterwards.

-As a result, when Manuel Neuer tipped Danny Latza's close range effort on to the post shortly after halftime, Mainz's interim coach Jan Siewert must've had a sinking feeling, despite Jonathan Burkardt edging out Jerome Boateng to finish after half an hour and Alexander Hack's towering back post header doubling the lead.
+That call came when Manuel Neuer tipped Danny Latza's close range effort on to the post shortly after halftime.
+Mainz's interim coach Jan Siewert must've had a sinking feeling, despite Jonathan Burkardt edging out Jerome Boateng to finish after half an hour and Alexander Hack's towering back post header doubling the lead.
+No two goal lead is safe against this Bayern team.